top of page

 Connect your Arduino to your laptop or PC and press the upload button in the IDE.

-If you want to change which 3 musical notes can be played simply change the notes in this part of the code.
+If you want to change which 3 musical notes can be played in octave mode just change the notes in this part of the code.

 Enjoy your Creation